Mixed Hodge structure on complements of complex coordinate subspace arrangements: Mixed Hodge structures and resolvents of cycles

-Now we are going to develop some technical methods, we will use them to prove the main result of the paper.
-The main idea of what we are going to do is to define the weight filtration and the Hodge filtration on some kind of \v{C}ech-de Rham complex.
+Now we are going to develop some technical methods.
+We will use them to prove the main result of the paper.
+The main idea of what we are going to do is to define weight and Hodge filtrations on a kind of \v{C}ech-de Rham complex.
 Probably, the constructions below are well-known, but we don't know references.